Advice and guidance on protecting animal welfare on farms, in transport, at markets and at slaughter.

 Primary responsibility for enforcement of welfare during transport legislation rests with local councils.
 Their trading standards officials carry out welfare checks on animals and means of transport and take appropriate enforcement action up to and including prosecution.
 The Animal Health and Veterinary Laboratories Agency (AHVLA) carries out enforcement checks at markets, ports, roadside and at supervised loadings of export consignments.
 They enforce compliance with journey times through checks of journey documentation.

-If you have any reason for concern about the treatment of an animal during transport please bring it to the attention of the local council (normally the trading standards department) or AHVLA at your nearest Animal Health Office.
+If you have any reason for concern about the treatment of an animal during transport please bring it to the attention of the local council (normally the trading standards department) or APHA at your nearest APHA office.

 Review of Regulation 1/2005